christianscott/christianfscott.com/content/blog/making-rust-as-fast-as-go/index.md

 I’m not sure why the change was so severe.
 I tried searching for things like “macos allocator slow” but didn’t find anything.
 If you have some information here, please let me know!

 Why doesn’t go suffer from the slow system allocator on macos?
-[Because go uses a custom allocator.](https://golang.org/src/runtime/malloc.go)
+Two things come to mind.
+The first is that [go uses a custom allocator](https://golang.org/src/runtime/malloc.go).
+I assume that this is also faster than the macos system allocator.
+The second is that while this program does spend a lot of time allocating and freeing memory, there are barely any objects in the heap at any given moment. `EditDistance` only allocates one object on the heap (`cache`), meaning that the time spent garbage collecting is probably negligible.

 So the answer is: